adjtomo/pyatoa/docs/index.rst

 Python’s Adjoint Tomography Operations Assistant
 ===================================================
-`Pyatoa <https://github.com/adjtomo/pyatoa>`__ is an open-source, Python-based misfit quantification toolbox for full waveform inversion / adjoint tomography.
+`Pyatoa <https://github.com/adjtomo/pyatoa>`__ is an open-source, Python-based misfit quantification toolbox for full waveform inversion and adjoint tomography.

-Primarily intended to calculate misfit between two waveforms, it also hosts tools for data visualization, data storage, and statistical analysis of misfit for seismic inversions run with
+Primarily intended to calculate misfit between two waveforms, it also contains tools for visualization, data storage, and statistical analysis of misfit for seismic inversions run with
 `SeisFlows <https://github.com/adjtomo/seisflows>`__.